tarsil/saffier/docs/saffier.md

 core and with a complete set of tools with a familiar interface to work with.
 If you are familiar with Django, then you came for a treat 😄.

-Saffier leverages the power of **Pydantic** for its fields while offering a friendly, familiar and easy to use interface.
+Saffier provides a Python-native field system while offering a friendly, familiar, and easy-to-use interface.

-This ORM was designed to be flexible and compatible with pretty much every ASGI framework, like [Esmerald](https://esmerald.dymmond.com), Starlette, FastAPI, Sanic, Quart...
-With simple pluggable design thanks to its origins.
+This ORM was designed to be flexible and compatible with pretty much every ASGI framework, like [Ravyn](https://ravyn.dymmond.com), Starlette, FastAPI, Sanic, Quart... with simple pluggable design thanks to its origins.

 ### Special notes